guy-murphy/inversion-dev/Inversion.Web/readme.md

 ## `P:Inversion.Web.Behaviour.BootstrapBehaviour.Parameters`
 Gives access to the prameters configured for the bootstrap behaviour that should be copied into the context params early in the request life-cycle.

-## `T:Inversion.Web.Behaviour.HelloWorldBehaviour`
-A simple behaviour to wire up to test the simplest possible output.

-## `T:Inversion.Web.Behaviour.WebActionBehaviour`
-An abstract provision of a web behaviour that includes features for configuring parameter conditions that must be met for the behaviours action to execute.

-### `.#ctor(System.String)`
-Ensures on instantiation that the base web behaviour constructor is called with the message provided.

-* `message`: The message the behaviour has set as responding to.

-### `.Condition(Inversion.Process.IEvent,Inversion.Web.WebContext)`
-Determines if the behaviours action should execute in response to the provided event and context.

-* `ev`: The event to consider.
-* `context`: The context to consider.

-**returns:**

-### `.IncludedAllControlStates`
-Gives access to an enumeration of control-state keys that should be present in order for this behaviours action to execute.

-### `.NonIncludedControlStates`
-Gives access to an enumeration of control-state keys that should not be present in order for this behaviours action to execute.

-### `.IncludedAllParameters`
-Gives access to an enumeration of context paramter keys that should be present on the context for this behaviours action to execute.

-### `.NonIncludedParameters`
-Gives access to an enumeration of context paramter keys that should not be present on the context for this behaviours action to execute.

-### `.MatchingAllParameters`
-Gives access to an enumeration of context key-value pairs that should be present on the context for this behaviours action to execute.

-### `.NonMatchingAllParameters`
-Gives access to an enumeration of context key-value pairs that should not be present on the context for this behaviours action to execute.

-### `:Inversion.Web.Behaviour.HelloWorldBehaviour.#ctor(System.String)`
-Instantiates a new hello world behaviour configured to respond to the provided message.

-* `message`: The message this behaviour should respond to.

-### `:Inversion.Web.Behaviour.HelloWorldBehaviour.Action(Inversion.Process.IEvent,Inversion.Web.WebContext)`
-The action to perform if this behaviours condition is met.

-* `ev`: The event that gave rise to this action.
-* `context`: The context within which this action is being performed.

 ## `T:Inversion.Web.Behaviour.ParseRequestBehaviour`
 Behaviour responsible for deconstructing the request into a set of conext prameters.